pericles-tpt/free-game-notifier/README.md

 # free-game-notifier
-A small python program I made to notify me (via PushOver) of free pc games whenever they get announced.
-It currently scrapes gg.deals to find "freebies" (might not be the best data source) and uses PushOver to send the notification (PushOver is a paid service but it's a very good value imo).
+A small python program I made to notify me (via [PushOver](https://pushover.net/)) of free pc games whenever they get announced.
+It currently scrapes [gg.deals](https://gg.deals/) to find "freebies" (might not be the best data source) and uses PushOver to send the notification (PushOver is a paid service but it's a very good value in my opinion).

 ## Setup
 1. IMPORTANT, rename `creds.example.yml` to `creds.yml`